supernomad/nexus/README.md

 # nexus
-A lightweight in memory load balancer written in go
+A lightweight in memory load balancer written in go with direct server return.